chaosparrot/talon_hud/README.md

 The language icons are made by https://www.freepik.com hosted on https://www.flaticon.com/.
 If your language isn't in the themes, you can download icons for free with attribution of freepik.com and change their size to 35x35 before saving them as a .png file in your theme.

+The programming language icons are taken from various icon packs, including Pictonic Icons, Material design, File by John Gardner and LibreICONS Black by DiemenDesign